afpineda/SimWheelESP32-SimHub-Plugin/README.md

 Only basic configurable options will be shown in the corresponding tab.
 For advanced configuration use the
 [companion app](https://github.com/afpineda/SimWheelESP32Config).

+### Telemetry data

+Devices that accept raw telemetry will receive it as long as they are detected.
+There is nothing to configure.

 ### Troubleshooting